 With South Africa producing the crème de la crème of diamonds, lovers of fine jewellery flock this way to find their timeless pieces.
 And when it comes to the best selection of diamond tennis bracelets Cape Town sports the winning jewel.

 At Mark Solomon Jewellers we have possibly the largest selection of tennis bracelet styles, and we also handset our 18ct white, yellow, rose and two-tone bracelets with perfectly calibrated diamonds in a selection of sizes and colour grades.
 This means we can offer the perfect bracelet at the perfect price to suit any budget.
-We also have a curated diamond Tennis Collection, which includes diamond tennis earrings and diamond tennis necklaces to compliment your bracelet.
+We also have a curated diamond Tennis Collection, including diamond tennis earrings and necklaces to compliment your bracelet.
 So ladies, whether you’re a sporty style icon, or prefer a lifestyle of leisure, look no further than Mark Solomon Jewellers in Sea Point, Cape Town.